elmernocon/extend-service-extension-python/docs/9-run-and-testing.md

 ## Setup

-To be able to run this sample app, you will need to follow these setup steps.
+To be able to run this app, you will need to follow these setup steps.

 - Create a docker compose `.env` file by copying the content of [.env.template](../.env.template) file.